osquery/foundation/docs/office-hours/20190820_meeting_notes.md

 The new CLA uses docusign, and requires an address.
 This has been raised as a question, may or may not be a concern.

-@seph reports that the Linux Foundation went this route on the advice of their lawyers.
+@directionless reports that the Linux Foundation went this route on the advice of their lawyers.
 And that they had some comments about CLAs not having been tested in court.

 Maybe some people will try to talk about it this week at OSSCON in San Diego.
 (Unclear, this was a comment on slack)